 1. When no Facades or Surfaces are selected, the Charts display results for all Facades.

 2. When all Façades are selected, the Charts display all Surfaces within the Facades.
+The Select All button may be used in the Surfaces List.
 Highlight colors will depend on the current active Chart.

-3. When a Façade is clicked on, the Surfaces on that Façade will display.
+3. When a single Façade is selected, the Surfaces within that Façade will display in the Chart.

-4. If 2 or more Facades are selected, all Surfaces on both are displayed.
+4. If two or more Facades are selected, all Surfaces on both are displayed.

 By right clicking on any bar on the Chart, the display style can be set.
 Choose between Separate Colors or Smooth Mode (which creates a gradient between the ranges).
 The Chart results may also be sorted by ascending or descending values to display the Charts in order of highest or lowest value.